getappmap/appmap-ruby/README.md

 require_relative '../config/environment'
 ```

-2) Run your tests as you notmally would with the environment variable `APPMAP=true`.
+2) Run your tests as you normally would with the environment variable `APPMAP=true`.
 For example:

 ```
 APPMAP=true bundle exec rake